patzet7/N-element_returner/README.md

 # N-element_returner
-Function which returns a n-element of the table.
+Function which returns the n-element of the table.